skeema/skeema/doc/options.md

 Commands | diff, push, pull, lint
 --- | :---
-**Default** | "NONE"
+**Default** | "none"
 **Type** | enum
-**Restrictions** | Requires one of these values: "NONE", "STOP", "DESTROY"
+**Restrictions** | Requires one of these values: "none", "stop", "destroy"

 When using [workspace=docker](#workspace), the [docker-cleanup](#docker-cleanup) option controls cleanup behavior of dynamically-managed Docker containers right before Skeema exits.

-With the default value of "NONE", no cleanup occurs, meaning that any dynamically-managed container(s) are left in the running state.
+With the default value of "none", no cleanup occurs, meaning that any dynamically-managed container(s) are left in the running state.
 This allows subsequent Skeema invocations to perform well, since no time is wasted recreating or restarting local database containers.
 However, the running containers may consume some resources on your local machine.

-With a value of "STOP", containers are stopped, but not destroyed completely.
+With a value of "stop", containers are stopped, but not destroyed completely.
 Subsequent invocations of Skeema will need to restart the containers, which can take a few seconds, but is still faster than completely recreating the containers from scratch.
 The stopped containers won't consume CPU or memory on your local machine, but may consume disk space.

-With a value of "DESTROY", containers are deleted upon Skeema shutdown.
+With a value of "destroy", containers are deleted upon Skeema shutdown.
 Each invocation of Skeema will need to recreate the containers, which can take 10-20 seconds.
 This option avoids most resource consumption on your local machine.

 Regardless of the option used here, you may need to periodically perform [prune operations in Docker itself](https://docs.docker.com/engine/reference/commandline/system_prune/) to completely avoid any storage impact.